School counselling allocation methodology

 - provides a school counselling allocation that reflects student need

-- is adjusted every three years
+- will be adjusted every three years

 How is the school counselling allocation calculated?